dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/tei-xml.md

 ```

 See `webapi/src/it/scala/org/knora/webapi/e2e/v1/KnoraSipiIntegrationV1ITSpec.scala` for a complete test case involving the sample data ("create a mapping for standoff conversion to TEI referring to an XSLT and also create a Gravsearch template and an XSLT for transforming TEI header data").

+When you provide a custom conversion, it is up to you to ensure the validity of the TEI document.
+You can use this service to validate: <http://teibyexample.org/xquery/TBEvalidator.xq>.
+Problems and bugs caused by XSL transformations are out of scope of the responsibility of the Knora software.